premail/premail/README.md

 Here you'll find options for setting the names of your `designs` and `emails` directories, which will hold individual designs and emails, respectively.
-You can also change the name of the master template file, and what types of files (`.tpl`, by default) the tool processes as templates.
+You can also change the name of the master template file (`index.hbs`, by default).

-Under "Email-building options," you'll see preferences you can set on the rendered emails: Whether to generate a plain-text version, and options on what to include in that version.
+Under "Email-building options," you'll see preferences you can set on the rendered emails such as whether to generate a plain-text version.

 ## Creating a new design